 Newman was always available to the people of Birmingham, rich and poor, who came to him for advice and instruction.
-When Blessed John Henry Newman died, he was a Cardinal of the Catholic Church, honoured internationally, but it was his ability to touch and enlighten the hearts of so many that make him such a fitting patron for our university and its mission in contemporary British society.
+When Blessed John Henry Newman died, he was a Cardinal of the Catholic Church, honoured internationally, but it was his ability to touch and enlighten the hearts of so many that make him such a fitting patron for our University and its mission in contemporary British society.

 At Newman University, we have a long and proud tradition of providing high-quality, formative education in a values-driven environment.
 This quality is reflected in the award of university title in February 2013, a significant moment in the history of Newman.
-This process of change to full university culminated in March 2014 with the appointment of our first Chancellor, Cardinal Murphy-O'Connor, the emeritus Archbishop of Westminster and former spiritual leader of the Catholic Church in England and Wales.
-As formal head of the University, he took on a largely ceremonial role, carrying out ambassadorial and representative duties, until his death in September 2017.